Cats tend to be picky about what they eat.

 Adverse Effects Of Tuna fish In Oil For Kittens

 Oil is a fattening factor and should not be fed to cats.
 It may cause your kitten to develop some heart issues or high blood pressure.

 A cat should be fed tuna, preserved by its juices and freshly cooked.

 Moreover, tuna has a high mercury content that is harmful and acts as a neurotoxin.

 Symptoms of mercury poisoning include dizziness and loss of coordination and balance.

 Tuna is often tastier than regular cat food.
-However, when you give your kitten tuna regularly, it will quickly adapt to it.
+However, when you regularly give your kitten tuna, it will quickly adapt and get addicted.

-This results in inflammation under the skin of your kitten as well as tissue damage.
+This disease results in inflammation under your kitten’s skin and tissue damage.